 Because it is so tightly woven when the material becomes wet, the fibers will swell, filling in any gaps and creating a waterproof canvas fabric.
 Some other notable properties of canvas include:

 - Tightly woven

 - When treated properly, is waterproof and flame resistant

 - Some constructions have a degree of stretch, where others are taut

 - Can be blended with synthetic and natural fibers

 Advantages of canvas fabric

 Canvas fabrics have a whole range of advantages which makes it a great fabric choice for so many end uses.
-You can buy canvas fabric wholesale and online, in a range of sizes, weights and fibre compositions.
+You can buy canvas fabric wholesale and online, in a range of sizes, weights and fiber compositions.

 One of the major advantages of canvas is that it readily accepts a range of chemical treatments to improve upon its natural qualities.

-By combining synthetic materials with natural fibres, you can create a canvas which is light yet robust, and is completely weather-resistant.
+By combining synthetic materials with natural fibers, you can create a canvas which is light yet robust, and is completely weather-resistant.
 This blend has made canvas a popular choice for industrial, architectural and marine uses.